Gender Pay Gap Report 2024/5

 Our Results

-Our figures are based on 170 relevant employees for the pay gap, of which all are office based due to branches being closed due to lock down.
+Our figures are based on 1,020 relevant employees for the pay gap, working in our branches, boutiques and offices.
 Beaverbrooks is fully compliant with the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Hourly Rate of Pay